tylerneylon/dbgcheck/readme.md

 This methodology gives us a way to check for any of the three major categories of memory errors.
-The technical details of using `dbgcheck` to achieve this are covered in the API section below.
+The technical details of using `dbgcheck` to achieve this are covered in the API reference below.

 ## Threading checks